scottbedard/vuetober/README.md

 npm install
 ```

-The dev server can be fired up `http://localhost:3000` with the following command.
+The dev server can be fired up on `localhost:3000` with the following command.

 ```bash
 npm run dev